 Entries should be based on the theme – Let’s end our plastic world.
 While this centres around the need to reduce the impact of plastics in our environment, particularly along our coastline and in our oceans, students may interpret this theme in any way they see fit.
 For further information on the steps our government is taking to phase out plastic microbeads, see (http://www.environment.gov.au/marine/marine-pollution/marine-debris).

 Primary and secondary school students – either living in the Corangamite electorate or attending a school located in the Corangamite electorate – are invited to submit one entry each of either a photograph or short video of up to 1 minute in duration.

 Professional equipment is not required.
 It is expected that most photos and videos can be produced using an phone or ipad.

-Entries can be submitted by uploading on this page – winners will be announced at the beginning of Term 2.
+Entries can be submitted by uploading on this page – winners will be announced in Term 2 of the 2019 school year.

 Prize money of $10,000 has generously been donated by Cotton On – $5,000 for 1st prize, $3,000 for 2nd prize and $2,000 for 3rd The prize money will be awarded to the winning schools to spend on student equipment, materials or a project, with five per cent of each school’s prize to be awarded to the winning student.

 Entries must be suitable for younger audiences and be produced exclusively for the Salty Lake Film Fest.